-On 25 June 2020 the structure and method of covering the financing needs in the second half of 2020 were decided and the basic absolute and relative limits for issuance activity on the domestic and foreign markets and for active management of the state debt portfolio, financial assets and liquidity of the treasury single account in the individual currencies were approved (Ref.
-No. MF-18347/2020/2002-1).
-This decision updates the decision of the Minister of Finance from 6 December 2019 (Ref.
-No. MF-31435/2019/2002-1) published in the form of The Czech Republic Funding and Debt Management Strategy for 2020.
+On 28 June 2021 the structure and method of covering the financing needs in the second half of 2021 were decided and the basic absolute and relative limits for issuance activity on the domestic and foreign markets and for active management of the state debt portfolio, financial assets and liquidity of the treasury single account in the individual currencies were approved (Ref.
+No. MF-19921/2021/2002-1).
+This decision updates the decision of the Minister of Finance from 21 December 2020 (Ref.
+No. MF-33992/2020/2002-1) published in the form of The Czech Republic Funding and Debt Management Strategy for 2021.

-This defined operational framework in the form of the submitted The Czech Republic Funding and Debt Management Strategy for 2020 - Second Half Update enables the Ministry of Finance to act flexibly on the domestic and foreign financial markets while actively securing cash resources for covering the financing needs and ensuring the daily solvent position of the state, meaning the creation of initial conditions for smooth implementation of budget and fiscal policy.
+This defined operational framework in the form of the submitted The Czech Republic Funding and Debt Management Strategy for 2021 - Second Half Update enables the Ministry of Finance to act flexibly on the domestic and foreign financial markets while actively securing cash resources for covering the financing needs and ensuring the daily solvent position of the state, meaning the creation of initial conditions for smooth implementation of budget and fiscal policy.

-The Czech Republic Funding and Debt Management Strategy for 2020 - Second Half Update is consistent with the government approved draft of state budget act of the Czech Republic for 2020 and the Macroeconomic Forecast of the Czech Republic from April 2020.
+The Czech Republic Funding and Debt Management Strategy for 2021 - Second Half Update is consistent with the approved State Budget Act of the Czech Republic for 2021, proposed state budget for 2022 approved by the government including the mediumterm outlook to 2023 and the Macroeconomic Forecast of the Czech Republic from April 2021.

-The Ministry hereby follows up on the extraordinary update published within the Debt Portfolio Management Quarterly Report for $1^{st}$ Quarter of 2020 published on 17 April 2020, which was adopted on the basis of unexpected events in connection with the pandemic spread of SARS-CoV-2 coronavirus.
-Due to the unprecedented situation in the form of unclear effects of the pandemic on this year's state budget performance, and the relative uncertainty that currently prevails on the financial markets, the Ministry reserves the possibility to publish another update within the Debt Portfolio Management Quarterly Report for $1^{st} - 3^{rd}$ Quarter of 2020, which will be published during October.
+The Ministry hereby follows up on the extraordinary update published within the Debt Portfolio Management Quarterly Report for 1^{st} Quarter of 2021 published on 16 April 2021, which was adopted on the basis of on the basis of increase in the budgeted state budget deficit from CZK 320 billion to CZK 500 billion.
+The Ministry reserves the possibility to publish another update within the Debt Portfolio Management Quarterly Report for $1^{st} - 3^{rd}$ Quarter of 2021, which will be published during October.

-The Czech Republic Funding and Debt Management Strategy for 2020 - Second Half Update is submitted via Debt and Financial Assets Management Department, which is responsible for operations related to the funding of the state, active management of the debt portfolio, management of the liquidity of the treasury single accounts, and short-term and long-term investment of available cash resources of state financial assets and the treasury single accounts on financial markets.
+The Czech Republic Funding and Debt Management Strategy for 2021 - Second Half Update is submitted via Debt and Financial Assets Management Department, which is responsible for operations related to the funding of the state, active management of the debt portfolio, management of the liquidity of the treasury single accounts, and short-term and long-term investment of available cash resources of state financial assets and the treasury single accounts on financial markets.